 - Add the garlic and chipotle paste and cook for another few minutes.

-- Empty the beans and a little of their liquid into the pan.
+- Empty the Cantina Beans and a little of their liquid into the pan.
 Season well with salt and pepper, simmer on low heat for 7-8 minutes.

 - Add everything to a food processor and blend until smooth.
 Empty into a bowl.

 - Fry the chorizo in a hot frying pan until crispy.
 (You won’t need any oil for this as it’ll release plenty of its own fat).
 Once crispy, chop into smaller chunks.

 - Drizzle over the sour cream, sprinkle over the chorizo and coriander.
 Serve with tortilla chips or vegetable sticks.

-- If you do not have much time to bake Frijoles Recipe the try our Refried Beans and top with sour cream and chorizo.
+- If you do not have enough time to make this Frijoles Recipe then try our Refried Beans and top with sour cream and chorizo.